ahdee/workshop.PSPG-245B.2/README.md

 2. Basic vocabulary and concepts.
 * Classes of somatic mutations

+3. Mutations
+* Coding
+* Silent
+* Missense
+* Nonsense
+* Noncoding ( UTR )
+* Intronic
+* Intergenic
+* Splice site variants?

+4. Small regional mutations

+* Insertion
+* Deletions
+* Duplications

+5. Deciphering nomenclature of sequence variations.

+6. Identifying functionally relevant mutations - passenger vs driver How RNA and DNA sequencing data can be integrated to find functional variants?
+Variant prediction tools – e.g. CADD scores, and other methods Comparison to known cancer genes or even known cancer causing variants Pathway analysis – how this leads in to the design/search of drugs Structural biology for coding variants

 # Breast Cancer
   * Breast cancer is an ideal dataset for study, as there is a sufficient amount of knowledge available to validate our results, yet there remains ample opportunity for interesting and valuable discoveries.
   * This workshop will be entirely focused on the analysis of public datasets.
 The data will be collected and analyzed in the context of current knowledge.